Take infection control precautions

 Isolate ill residents and restrict staff and visitors

-Isolate residents with influenza from other residents, and confine ill residents to their rooms for five days after the onset of illness or until symptoms have completely resolved, whichever is the shorter.
+Isolate residents with influenza from other residents and confine them to their rooms as much as possible during the five days after the onset of illness or until their symptoms have resolved, whichever is the shorter.

 Exclude staff with influenza-like illness from work for five days from the onset of symptoms or until symptoms have resolved.